 We have an Audit Committee comprised of Lisa A. Kro (chair), Douglas D. French and Heidi J. Manheimer.
 The Board has determined that Ms. Kro is qualified as an "audit committee financial expert" within the meaning of the applicable SEC regulations.
-This committee, composed entirely of independent directors under the applicable listing standards of the NASDAQ listing requirements, as well as the requirements of the Sarbanes-Oxley Act of 2002, is responsible for overseeing management's reporting practices, internal controls, and risk management on behalf of the Board of Directors, including overseeing and regularly evaluating (quarterly) the company's cybersecurity risks, which is regularly reported to and discussed among members of the Board of Directors.
+This committee, composed entirely of independent directors under the applicable listing standards of the NASDAQ listing requirements, as well as the requirements of the Sarbanes-Oxley Act of 2002, is responsible for overseeing management's reporting practices, internal controls, and risk management on behalf of the Board of Directors.
 The committee is also responsible for appointing, approving the compensation of, and overseeing our independent registered public accounting firm.
 The Audit Committee met eight times during the last fiscal year.